ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

 # An Efficient 3D Synthetic Model Generation Pipeline for Human Pose Data Augmentation

-This repository is part of Masters thesis by [Kathan Vyas](vyas.k@northeastern.edu) and was developed at the [Augmented Cognition Lab](https://web.northeastern.edu/ostadabbas/).
+This repository is implementtaion of the paper "An Efficient 3D Synthetic Model Generation Pipeline for Human Pose Data Augmentation" which is a part of Masters thesis by [Kathan Vyas](vyas.k@northeastern.edu) and was developed at the [Augmented Cognition Lab](https://web.northeastern.edu/ostadabbas/).

-The given pipeline can use point clouds scanned using any depth camera (recomended: Intel RealSense D435i) and implement two different variants of Iterative Closest Point (ICP) based on availability of color information for the point clouds.
-The whole process is displayed in figure below.
+The given pipeline can use scanned point clouds or pairs of RGB-Depth images using any depth camera (recomended: Intel RealSense D435i) and implement two different variants of Iterative Closest Point (ICP) based on availability of color information for the point clouds.
+The whole process is displayed in figure below:

 ![image](images/3D-SMGpipeline.png)

+Under the current repository, codes provided help cover the

 ## Contact:
 [Kathan Vyas](vyas.k@northeastern.edu)